King of the Ring (1998): Preliminary matches

 The pay-per-view opened with a six-man tag team match between Kaientai (Funaki, Men's Teioh, and Dick Togo) and the team of Taka Michinoku and The Headbangers (Mosh and Thrasher).
 At the climax of the match, Michinoku executed a Michinoku Driver on Funaki for the win.

 It was followed by the first semifinal of the King of the Ring tournament between Ken Shamrock and Jeff Jarrett.
 Jarrett's manager Tennessee Lee interfered in the match as he and Jarrett targeted Shamrock's ankle but Shamrock made a comeback by hitting a running kick and a powerslam on Jarrett and applied an ankle lock on Jarrett to make him submit.

 The next semifinal featured Dan Severn against The Rock.
 Nation of Domination interfered in the match as Kama Mustafa and Mark Henry distracted the referee, allowing D-Lo Brown to attack Severn and nail a frog splash, helping Rock to win the match.

 Next, Al Snow and Head took on Too Much (Brian Christopher and Scott Taylor), with Jerry Lawler serving as the special guest referee.
 Lawler cheated Snow out of the victory numerous times during the match, allowing Christopher to attach a bottle of Head & Shoulders shampoo to Head and pin it for the win.

 In the next match, D-Generation X member X-Pac took on The Nation of Domination member Owen Hart.
 Mark Henry interfered in the match on Hart's behalf but then Vader showed up and collided with Henry.
 Hart had applied the Sharpshooter on X-Pac but the referee was distracted, allowing X-Pac's DX teammate Chyna to hit a DDT on Hart and X-Pac pinned him for the win.

-Next, The New Age Outlaws (Billy Gunn and Road Dogg) defended the Tag Team Championship against The Midnight Express (Bodacious Bart and Bombastic Bob).
+Next, The New Age Outlaws (Billy Gunn and Road Dogg) defended the WWF Tag Team Championship against The Midnight Express (Bodacious Bart and Bombastic Bob).
 Jim Cornette tried to interfere on Express' behalf by using his racket but Gunn stopped him and Chyna nailed a low blow to Cornette and then Outlaws tossed Holly head-first on the ropes for the win to retain the titles.

 Later, The Rock took on Ken Shamrock in the final round of the King of the Ring tournament.
 After a back and forth match, Shamrock applied an ankle lock on Rock to make him submit and win the 1998 King of the Ring tournament.